 The Company's liquidity position is monitored in compliance with regulatory and internal requirements in combination with maturity gap analysis.
-To manage liquidity risk, the Company has implemented a variety of measures, including emphasising flexible insurance product design so that it can retain the greatest flexibility to adjust contract pricing or crediting rates.
+To manage liquidity risk, the Company has implemented a variety of measures, including monitoring of Daily Liquidity Adequacy Ratio (LAR) and quarterly monitoring of Structural LAR.